turingschool/front-end-curriculum/lessons/module-2/git-forking-vs-cloning.md

 If you want to create a new local branch, based on an existing remote branch, you can then do:

 `git checkout -b <new_branch_name> <remote_name>/<remote_branch_name>`

+### Example Workflow

+Let's say an instructor has created a repo for a live coding lesson that lives at http://github.com/turing/foo-bar, and there are two branches on that repository: `tutorial-begin`, where everyone should start, and `tutorial-complete`, with the completed solution.

+If you clone down this repo, you will have access to both of those branches no problem.
+But now you can't push your changes up to github because you don't have collaborator access to that repo.
+If you'd like to be able to show your changes on your github, and keep track of your own version of the repo, a better workflow would be to fork.

+After forking the repo, you'll need access to those two branches, `tutorial-begin` and `tutorial-complete`.
+This involves a couple of steps:

+1. Add the turing repo as a remote:

+`git remote add turing http://github.com/turing/foo-bar`

+2. Fetch all the branches from the newly added remote:

+`get fetch --all`

+3. Create a new local branch based on the turing `tutorial-begin` branch:

+`git checkout -b tutorial-begin turing/tutorial-begin`